Integrative Study of Parasitic and Infectious Emergencies (EI-EPI)

 International dimension

-The Eco-Epidemiology of Animal and Human Pathogens Comprehensive and Utilitarian Resources -EpiCURe project (Call for projects Take Off #3: Cursus - ACCOMPANYING THE TRANSFORMATION AND/OR CREATION OF CURSUSES), concretely based on the complete pedagogical framework of the M1 and M2, aims to give international visibility to the Eco-Epidemiology training.
-It will allow the development of partnerships with foreign universities and institutions.
+The Eco-Epidemiology of Animal and Human Pathogens Comprehensive and Utilitarian Resources -EpiCURe project (Call for projects Take Off #3: Cursus - ACCOMPANYING THE TRANSFORMATION AND/OR CREATION OF CURSUSES), based on the complete pedagogical framework of the M1 and M2 programs, aims to give international visibility to the Eco-Epidemiology training program .
+It will enable us to develop partnerships with foreign universities and institutions.

 Read more